webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-If no status page is found in the current application, a default page is created and delivered by `WebExpress`.
+If no status page is found in the current application, a default page is created and delivered
+by `WebExpress`.

 ## Fragment model
 Fragments are components that can be integrated into pages to extend functionalities.
-Fragments can come from
+Fragments
-different sources (plugins).
-When a resource is loaded, the fragments stored in the sections are determined,
+can come from different sources (plugins).
+When a resource is loaded, the fragments stored in
-instantiated and integrated into the resource.
-A section is a named area within a page (e.g. `Property.Primary`).
+the sections are determined, instantiated and integrated into the resource.
+A section is a named
+area within a page (e.g. `Property.Primary`).
+The following UML diagram illustrates the
+relationships and internal structure of the `FragmentManager` and its associated fragments:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗